itsmeslof/notes/README.md

 > :warning: This project is still in development and may introduce breaking changes

 -   [ ] Live demo
--   [ ] Shareable notebooks and pages
+-   [x] Shareable notebooks and pages - added in [`89bf324`](https://github.com/itsmeslof/notebook/commit/89bf32459bd321621a28dba43d26de0e0f5c5101) - `2022-12-20`

-    -   [ ] Ability to specify which pages should be visible in this shareable link
+    -   [x] Ability to specify which pages should be visible in the share links
-    -   [ ] Ability to share individual pages without exposing the parent notebook
+    -   [x] Ability to hide the name of the Notebook

 -   [ ] Notebook passcodes with intervals
 -   [ ] Notebook and page archiving